mazipan/next-app-starter/.github/pull_request_template.md

-Closes <!-- mention the issue that you're trying to close with this PR -->
+Closes: <!-- mention the issue that you're trying to close with this PR -->

 ## Description